 Croatia was one of the first countries to include digital signatures in its legislation.
-The Electronic Signature Act (NN 62/17) (Law NN 10/02, amended by Law NN 80/08 and Law NN 30/14) has been supplemented by a series of ordinances and regulations, such as the Regulation on the scope of operations, content and responsible authority for operations of electronic signature certification for State administration bodies (NN 146/04).
+The Electronic Signature Act (Law OJ 10/02, amended by Law OJ 80/08 and Law OJ 30/14) has been supplemented by a series of ordinances and regulations, such as the Regulation on the Scope of Operations, Content and Responsible Authority for Operations of Electronic Signature Certification for State Administration Bodies (OJ 146/04).

-The Law on the electronic signature was outdated and it was replaced by the Act on the Implementation of Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (NN 62/2017).
+The Law on the Electronic Signature had become outdated and was replaced by the Act on the Implementation of Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ 62/17).